Welcome to SKTCHD.

 The Podcast

-The SKTCHD podcast, Off Panel, is still free as it was before.
+The SKTCHD podcast, Off Panel, is still free as it was before thanks to backers on its Patreon.
 It still exists on all the places you found it previously – Apple Podcasts, Spotify, Stitcher, etc. etc. – and is still the same weekly comics interview podcast it was before, with guests new and old talking about comics, the industry and more.

 I love writing about comics.
-It’s something I greatly enjoy, whether I’m creating absolutely ridiculous Excel documents examining comic sales or diving deep into the story behind a comic I adore.
+It’s something I greatly enjoy, whether I’m writing the silliest piece possible or diving deep into the story behind the industry or a comic I adore.
 The first run of SKTCHD was a blast, and people seemed to dig it.
 But in my year of running the site, I created hundreds of articles and podcasts, which proved unsustainable for one major reason: I never found a real way to monetize it.

 That’s not entirely surprising.
 It can be incredibly difficult to monetize anything online.
-Even worse, the existing banner ad model that most sites use encourages bad behavior and negative user experiences, as it inspires low quality content that’s quick to churn out at volume (all of which is surrounded by hordes of banner and video ads).
-I’m never going to be able to create that kind of volume, nor would I want to write that kind of content.
+Even worse, banner advertising has only crumbled over the years, with what remains inspiring low quality content that’s quick to churn out at volume, all of which is surrounded by hordes of banner and video ads.
+I’m never going to be able to create that kind of volume, nor would I want to create that kind of work.
 It’s exhausting and not of interest to me, if I’m being honest.

-The subscription model offers a perfect alternative, as SKTCHD might not be for the masses, but it might be for you if you’re into deeply researched longforms, a wide variety of interviews with a different approach, industry analysis, and a whole lot more.
-And even better for you, your subscription means you get to read the content you want with no ads, no pop ups, and no random videos that are playing somewhere but oh god where are they playing can someone figure it out?
+The subscription model offers a perfect alternative, as SKTCHD might not be for the masses, but it might be for you if you’re into feature writing about comics, a wide variety of interviews with a different approach, industry analysis, and a whole lot more.
+And even better for you, your subscription means you get to read what you want with no ads, no pop ups, and no random videos that are playing somewhere but oh god where are they playing can someone figure it out?
+It’s all killer, no filler, or at least so I hope.

 Going this route makes it possible for me to write the types of articles I want to write in a sustainable way while you hopefully get to read the types of articles you want to read.
 It’s the best version of a comic site by me, or at least that’s what the goal is.
 It’s a dream of quality over quantity, with room to grow and make something special.